DDSystemLab/ACM-trans-papers-spider/README.md

 # ACM-trans-papers-spider
- This is a interoperational net spider program to get a list of papers (e.g., title and doi link) from the repository of ACM transations journal papers.
+ This is an interoperational net spider program to get a list of papers (e.g., title and doi link) from the repository of ACM transations journal papers.

-Running environment(Pthon 3.6.5 with the following libraries): import requests import os import re from bs4 import BeautifulSoup
+Running environment(Pthon 3.6.5 with the following libraries):

-Stephs:
+import requests
+import os
+import re
+from bs4 import BeautifulSoup

+Steps:
 1. Get the Python file ACMPaperSpider.py

 2. Run it in terminal with python ACMPaperSpider.py